Dvesha

 Dvesha (Sanskrit: द्वेष, IAST: dveṣa; 𑀤𑁄𑀲; Tibetan: zhe sdang) is a Buddhist and Hindu term that is translated as "hate, aversion".
 In Hinduism, it is one of the Five Poisons or kleshas.

-Walpola Rahula renders it as "hatred", as does Chogyam Trungpa.
+Walpola Rahula translated it as "hatred", as did Chögyam Trungpa.

 In Buddhism

 In Buddhism, Dvesha (hate, aversion) is the opposite of raga (lust, desire).
-Along with Raga and Moha, Dvesha is one of the three character afflictions that, in part, cause Dukkha.
+Along with Raga and Moha, Dvesha is one of the three character afflictions that, in part, cause dukkha.
 It is also one of the "threefold fires" in Buddhist Pali canon that must be quenched.

-Dvesha is symbolically present as the snake in the center of Tibetan bhavachakra drawings.
+Dvesha is symbolically present as the snake in the center of Tibetan bhavacakra drawings.
 Dvesha (Pali: dosa) is identified in the following contexts within the Buddhist teachings: